-At Cornell, we recognize that circumstances for families can be unusual or change unexpectedly.
+At Cornell, we recognize that every family is different, and and a family's circumstances can change unexpectedly.
 We are here to help you with your situation.

 When parents are divorced or separated, aid eligibility can be affected.
 So when completing applications for financial aid to Cornell, students must include income and asset information for both parents.
 While your custodial parent (the parent you live with most) will need to complete the application process, we will also require information from your noncustodial parent.